aquasecurity/defsec/avd_docs/dockerfile/general/AVD-DS-0028/docs.md

-Cached package data should be cleaned after installation to reduce image size.
+Documentation should not be installed to reduce image size.

 ### Impact
 <!-- Add Impact here -->